Below are common questions asked by prospective students and their families:

 What are the transportation options?

 All roads lead to MFS!
 Moorestown Friends School is proud to serve students from over 60 towns in New Jersey and Pennsylvania.
 The Admissions Office is eager to discuss a transportation plan for your family as you consider Moorestown Friends School.
 Busing is provided for some students in grades K-12 by local school districts and Moorestown Friends offers private busing service for those not served by the school district in which they reside.
-A late shuttle service is also offers for students in grades 5-12.
 Learn more about Transportation at MFS here.

 Is there a question you would like answered?
 Email firstname.lastname@example.org and we’ll get back to you… and you may help build our list of facts for prospective families.
 Thank you!